cgguerra/live-laugh-laos/_drafts/2023-10-29-birthdayboat.md

 ---
 layout: post
-title: Luang Prabang, the Most Magical Place in Laos
+title: Awk Pansaa
-categories: [Buddhism, art, culture, holiday]
+categories: [Buddhism, art, culture, holiday, sights]
 ---

 Today I went to Phou Si, the Traditional Arts and Ethnology Center, the Night Market, and several wats.
 I also took a riverboat cruise on the Mekong with all the Fulbrighters, Princeton in Asia Fellows, and Luce Fellows to celebrate Christina P.'s birthday.
+Tonight is Awk Pansaa, the end of Buddhist Lent.

 ## Phou Si